bjornrho/Navigation-brov2/src/brov2_trajectory/README.md

 | path_type                 | The type of trajectory to generate; *out-n-back* or *side-to-side*            |
 | turn_direction            | The direction of the first turn of the trajectory; *right* or *left*          |

-Proceed to run *Section 1* using the **run section** option, and make sure the variables are defined in the workspace.
+Proceed to run *Section 1* using the **run section** option, and make sure the variables are defined in the workspace alongside with the *oriented_path_constraints* object.

 ## Trajectory Generation - Step 2: Generate Constraints
+Note how the *oriented_path_constraints* object contrains the trajectory to a depth of **0** (all values along the 3rd column are 0) for all set-points.
+It is necessary to manually edit all depth values along the 3rd column in the *oriented_path_constraints* object prior to running *Section 2*.

+Run *Section 2* using the **run section** option; this will create a *trajectory_constraints* object containing all necessary constraints [timeOfArrival, Positions, Velocities, Orientation].

+*Make sure no successive time stamps are equal to avoid error during trajectory generation.*

 ## Trajectory Generation - Step 3: Set the Trajectory Variables

 ## Trajectory Generation - Step 4: Create and Store the Trajectory